 Mindfulness-based and acceptance-based theories and interventions, such as Acceptance and Commitment Therapy (ACT) 8 and Mindfulness Acceptance Commitment (MAC) 9 have dramatically changed how psychologists think about how best to help people in their work and sport.

-Mindfulness-based and acceptance-based approaches view our response to internal states such as cognitions, emotions, and physiological events, rather than the experiences themselves, as fundamental to performance outcomes.
+Acceptance-based and Mindfulness-based approaches view our response to internal states, such as cognitions, emotions, and physiological events, rather than the experiences themselves, as fundamental to performance outcomes.
 In other words, it's more to do with managing our response than changing the external event.

 4. Self-talk